Abstract

 Universidade de São Paulo (USP).
-Instituto de Biociências (IB) (Institutional affiliation for the last research proposal) Birthplace: Brazil
+Instituto de Biociências (IB) (Institutional affiliation from the last research proposal) Birthplace: Brazil

 Articles published in Pesquisa FAPESP Magazine about the researcher: |